ShehryarHanif/uniBids/README.md

 ## About

-BiddingApp is essentially a bidding web application.
+uniBids is essentially a bidding web application.
 The main functionalities are a bidding application between sellers and buyers.
 Users register and log in to the application to look for items they want to buy or bid items they want to sell.

 ## Installation